CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    --parameters @azuredeploy30301rga.parameters.json
    ```

- > **Note**: Replace the Deployment-id with your deploymnet id given in environment detail page.
+ > Note: Replace the Deployment-id with your deploymnet id given in environment detail page.
 Wait for the deployment to complete before proceeding to the next task.
 This should take about 10 minutes.

 1. In the Azure portal, close the **Cloud Shell** pane.